 Along with other teachers who are new to Sheridan, apprentices work with an experienced mentor and attend new teacher meetings designed to support new faculty members and familiarize them with Sheridan.
 During weekly classes, apprentices receive instruction in the intellectual, social, physical, and emotional development of elementary and middle school students and training in Sheridan’s instructional programs.
 Apprentices attend Independent Education’s Beginning Teacher Institute and are encouraged to pursue other professional development opportunities.

 We are eager to consider applications from traditionally underrepresented groups.
-Applications are reviewed on a rolling basis and the positions may be filled early.
-All positions for the 2013-2014 school year have been filled.
+All positions for the 2014-2015 school year have been filled.
+We will begin accepting applications for the 2015-2016 school year in December.

 PDF files are preferred.